Featuring Nancy McWilliams, Ph.D.

 Click here for a printable 2-sided brochure

-We are pleased to announce that CME credit will be available.
-Anyone wishing to receive CME credit must attend the FULL session (be on time and not leave early) AND complete an evaluation prior to leaving.
+We are pleased to announce that CEU credit will be available.
+Anyone wishing to receive CEU credit must attend the FULL session (be on time and not leave early) AND complete an evaluation prior to leaving.
 The certificates will be handed out at the conclusion of the conference after you've handed in your evaluation.

 This program is approved for 5.5 hours of continuing education.
 The University of Denver, Graduate School of Professional Psychology (GSPP) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 GSPP maintains responsibility for this program and its content.